Skip to content

 Disclaimer

-This information is for educational purposes only.
+This information is for educational purposes only and should not be used as the sole basis for clinical decision-making.
 Obturation technique selection should be adapted to individual clinical situations, canal anatomy, and operator experience.
-Always follow manufacturer instructions and clinical judgment.
+Manufacturer instructions and clinical judgment should guide all treatment decisions.